Climate action for regions, cities, and businesses: Moving from pledge to implementation

-Get some quick wins.
-One mistake we see organizations make is letting the perfect be the enemy of the good—they take years to develop strategic plans without making any tactical progress.
-To avoid this pitfall, pair low-regrets measures with thoughtful, holistic, long-term plans to address climate mitigation and improve resilience.
-Early wins can go a long way towards building institutional and financing support for more expensive, long-term approaches.
+Some organizations make the mistake of letting the perfect be the enemy of the good—they take years to develop strategic plans without making any tactical progress.
+To avoid this pitfall, pair low-regrets measures, such as infrastructure hardening, electrification, and bigger energy-efficient upgrades, with thoughtful, holistic, long-term plans to address climate mitigation and improve resilience.
+Early wins can go a long way toward building institutional and financing support for more expensive, long-term approaches.

-- Property Assessed Clean Energy (PACE) programs that can be used by local and state governments to fund the upfront energy efficiency, renewable energy, or resiliency improvements on commercial and residential properties.
+- Property Assessed Clean Energy (PACE) programs that local and state governments can use to fund the upfront energy efficiency, renewable energy, or resiliency improvements on commercial and residential properties.

 - Green Bonds and Climate Bonds.
 These are similar to conventional bonds, except the proceeds are earmarked to finance new and existing projects with environmental (including climate-specific) benefits.

 - Pay for Success Contracts and Environmental Impact Bonds.
 These are financing agreements in which private investors provide upfront capital for the delivery of services.
-A backend payor (usually a government) repays the capital if the contractually agreed upon outcomes are achieved (e.g.,increases in resilience).
+A backend payor (usually a government) repays the capital after achieving the contractually agreed-upon outcomes (e.g.,increases in resilience).

 - National Programs.
 Cities and regions may have access to funding and technical assistance from national programs to support planning, assessments, and projects, such as the U.S. Department of Energy’s State Energy Program.
-Funding in the form of tax credits or incentives for energy efficient or resilient projects may also be available for cities and regions to access to offset capital project costs.
+Funding in the form of tax credits or incentives for energy-efficient or resilient projects may also be available for cities and regions to access, offsetting capital project costs.

-- U.S. Climate Alliance is a coalition of states that is driving toward measurable action through workstreams on clean energy finance, power sector modernization, building transformation, advanced transportation, natural resources, and climate resilience.
+- U.S. Climate Alliance is a coalition of states driving toward measurable action through workstreams on clean energy finance, power sector modernization, building transformation, advanced transportation, natural resources, and climate resilience.

 - CDP helps companies and governments to measure and manage their climate impacts.